odkr/pandoc-zotxt.lua/README.md

 3. [GNU Make](https://www.gnu.org/software/make/).

 Note, the test suite has only been tested with Pandoc >= v2.10.
-It may or may not work with development versions of Pandoc.
+And it may or may not work with development versions of Pandoc.

 ### Running the tests